Timeline: Bin Laden's mocking messages since 2001

 January 14, 2009 - Bin Laden, in an audiotape, calls for a new jihad over Gaza and says the global financial crisis has exposed the decline of U.S. influence in world affairs.

-June 3, 2009 - Bin Laden says in an audio message U.S. President Barack Obama has planted the seeds of "revenge and hatred toward America" in the Muslim world.
+June 3, 2009 - Bin Laden says in an audio message that U.S. President Barack Obama has planted the seeds of "revenge and hatred toward America" in the Muslim world.

 May 2, 2011 - Bin Laden is killed in Pakistan by U.S. forces.